 The name comes from the five steps Sort, Set in order, Shine, Standardize, and Sustain.
 The goal of 5S is to eliminate waste and improve efficiency by creating a well-organized and clean workplace.

 The benefits of 5S are numerous.
 A well-implemented 5S program can lead to reduced lead times, increased productivity, improved safety, and decreased costs.
-In addition, 5S can help create a culture of continuous improvement by engaging employees in identifying and addressing problems.
-Ultimately, 5S is an effective tool for creating a leaner and more efficient organization.
-It’s always to remember the five s’s and then follow them in consecutive order to help improve visual management and the visual workplace.
+It can also reduce waste within a process.
+In addition, 5S can help create a culture of continuous improvement by engaging employees in identifying and addressing problems and creating a “visual factory”.
+Ultimately, the 5s experience is an an effective tool for creating a leaner and more efficient organization.
+It is perhaps one of the most important of all the tools.
+It is critical to drive a problem solving culture.
+Always to remember the five s’s and then follow them in consecutive order to help improve visual management and the visual workplace.ly c